evandisoft/RedOnion/Kerbalua/Development.md

 The assembly name for our packaged MoonSharp dll has been renamed to `KerbaluaMoonSharp` for the reason explained [here](KerbaluaMoonSharp.md).

-# Implementation
+## Implementation
-[KerbaluaScript](Kerbalua/Scripting/KerbaluaScript.md) is the class that implements the script engine itself.
+[Kerbalua/Scripting/KerbaluaScript](Kerbalua/Scripting/KerbaluaScript.md) is the class that implements the script engine itself.

-Intellisense (Completion) is handled in the [Kerbalua/Completion](Kerbalua/Completion/CompletionReadme.md).
+Intellisense (Completion) is handled in [Kerbalua/Completion](Kerbalua/Completion/CompletionReadme.md).